 Ombuds Office for Students

-As Student Ombudsperson, I am the first point of contact students can turn to for dealing with study-related complaints, conflicts, requests, and suggestions for improvements.
+Since October 1, 2014, the Ombuds Office for students is your first point of contact when it comes to study-related complaints, conflicts and concerns.
 The Ombuds Office deals with matters such as:

 Conflicts in courses, in exam situations, in the admission process, etc.